moonli-lang/moonli-lang.github.io/content/en/docs/intro-lisp.md

 ---
 title: Introduction to Moonli for Common Lispers
-linkTitle: Introduction to Moonli for Common Lispers
+linkTitle: For Common Lispers
-weight: 3
+weight: 30
 ---

-## What

-This is a syntax layer that transpiles to Common Lisp.
+Moonli is a syntax layer that transpiles to Common Lisp.

 For example,